apache/iceberg/docs/common/releases/how-to-verify-a-release.md

 ### Verifying with Spark

-To verify using spark, start a `spark-shell` with a command like the following command:
+To verify using spark, start a `spark-shell` with a command like the following command (use the appropriate spark-runtime jar for the Spark installation):
 ```bash
 spark-shell \
     --conf spark.jars.repositories=${MAVEN_URL} \